ijmarshall/trialstreamer-nginx/README.md

 ### GPU support

-1. Install Cuda drivers & `nvidia-container-runtime` following instructions from https://docs.docker.com/compose/gpu-support/
+Install Cuda drivers & `nvidia-container-runtime` following instructions from https://docs.docker.com/compose/gpu-support/

+A reboot may be necessary after installing the drivers to be able to use the GPU resources properly.
+To check that the drivers were successfully installed, you should be able to run `nvidia-smi` command.

 ### Services configurations